jerdog/auth0-blog/_posts/2018-09-07-persisting-data-at-auth0.markdown

 In the future, we plan to keep using PostgreSQL more and more wherever it makes sense.
 As we gain more operational knowledge and build tooling around it, it will definitely become a big contender with MongoDB as the preferred storage choice for [new microservices](https://auth0.com/blog/an-introduction-to-microservices-part-1/): it's safe, fast, well documented, and very easy to operate.

+{% include tweet_quote.html quote_text="The performance differences between Elasticsearch and PostgreSQL are massive: we can have up to 400 thousand writes per second, all with roughly the same infrastructure costs but with far less operational overhead." %}

 ## Redis

 I don't have much to say on this one actually.
 [Redis](https://redis.io/) is just so... _awesome_.
 It's fast, it's stable, and we barely have to think about it, doing tens of thousands of requests per second on surprisingly small instances.

 We use [Redis for caching](https://auth0.com/blog/introduction-to-redis-install-cli-commands-and-data-types/), not long-term storage; our "distribution of choice" for the cloud is [AWS ElastiCache](https://aws.amazon.com/elasticache/).

+{% include tweet_quote.html quote_text="Redis is... awesome!
+We use it for caching with a cloud distribution through AWS ElastiCache." %}

 ## Closing